 Biotin, also known as Vitamin H is a part of the Vitamin B-complex family, and it can be found naturally in a variety of foods that we consume.
 It is water-soluble in nature and helps in the production of keratin which is a special protein that increases hair elasticity, and protects the hair from drying.
 It also helps in making the hair stronger and thicker to give it a fuller appearance.

-Biotin aids in the metabolization of fatty acids, amino acids, and it also plays an important role in the stabilization of blood sugar levels of the body.
-The amino acids which are produced when biotin is ingested in our body.
-Amino acids are the main building blocks of any protein, and since the hair itself consists of protein so, biotin is also referred to as a “catalyst” for healthy and strong hair.
-Biotin improves the overall quality of your hair, It makes them more lustrous, longer, and voluminous.
-It also helps in preventing the hair from dullness and provides natural nourishment of the hair from root to tips and removing split ends by repairing the damaged hair.
+Biotin aids in the metabolism of fatty acids, amino acids, and also play an important role in the stabilization of blood sugar levels in the body.
+Amino acids which produced when biotin is ingested in our body.
+Amino acids are the main building blocks of any protein and since hair itself consists of protein, biotin is also referred to as a “catalyst” for healthy and strong hair.
+Biotin improves the overall quality of your hair, making them more lustrous, long and voluminous.
+It also helps in preventing hair from dullness and provides natural nourishment of the hair from root to tips and removing split ends by repairing damaged hair.

 There are plenty of natural sources of biotin that can be included in our daily diets.
 These are:

-✔ Eggs: Biotin is found in the yolks of eggs.
-It is available in good quantity but if boiled the biotin levels decrease.
+✔ Eggs: Biotin is found in the yolk of eggs.
+It is available in good quantity but if boiled, the biotin levels decrease.

-✔ Spinach: Spinach contains the highest levels of biotin which can be found on any green leafy vegetables.
+✔ Spinach: Spinach contains the highest levels of biotin which can be found in any green leafy vegetables.

-✔ Sweet Potato: Sweet potatoes has high levels of biotin and has also beta-carotene which is an essential component for improving the skin.
+✔ Sweet Potato: Sweet potatoes have high levels of biotin as well as beta-carotene which is are essential for improving the skin.

-✔ Mushrooms: Mushrooms when eaten raw has a high level of biotin.
+✔ Mushrooms: Mushrooms when eaten raw have a high level of biotin.

 ✔ Cheeses: Most dairy products have some amount of biotin which can be taken regularly.

-✔ Cauliflower: Biotin is water-soluble, eating cauliflower raw to get you the maximum nutritional benefits of biotin
+✔ Cauliflower: Biotin is water-soluble, eat cauliflower raw to get you the maximum nutritional benefits of biotin.

 ✔ Almonds: Nuts and legumes are another source of biotin and thus, almonds which are often referred to as the king of nuts have a good amount of biotin.